reiver/greatape/README.md

 **greatape** is a free **social audio & video** social-media platform that can be used via an app.

 **greatape** is a Fediverse technology that supports Federation via ActivityPub.

+## Note

+⚠️ This project is under heavy development and should not be used in production yet.